How to Get On The Instagram Explore Page

-If you’ve tried growing your brand on Instagram, you’ve probably encountered a harsh truth.
-Getting your content in front of the right eyeballs is quite hard without forking over some ad spend.
+If you’ve tried growing your brand on the social media platform, Instagram, you’ve probably encountered a harsh truth with social media marketing.
+Getting your content in front of the right eyeballs on social media is quite hard without forking over some ad spend for Instagram growth.

 However, it’s not as bad as it seems!
-There is still one place where your audience has a significant chance of discovering your brand organically: the Instagram Explore page.
+There is still one place where your audience has a significant chance of discovering your brand organically and becoming Instagram followers: the Instagram Explore page.
 Over 200 million Instagram users visit the Explore page every day, and your post could be in front of them.

-This guide will help you understand what the Explore page is, how it all works, and tips for snagging a top spot for your brand on your audience’s Instagram feeds.
+This guide will help you understand what the Explore page is, how it all works, and tips for snagging a top spot for your brand on your audience’s Instagram feeds to gain followers.

 How the Instagram Explore page works

-First, let’s talk about what the Explore feed actually is.
+First, before we discuss how to get your post on the Instagram Explore page, let’s talk about what the Explore feed actually is.

 Inside the Instagram app, the over one billion monthly active users can search for content they want to see by hitting the magnifying glass icon at the bottom of the screen.
-When they do that, they will also see the Explore page.
+When they do that using the Instagram app, they will also see the Explore page.

-This area is where the Instagram algorithm curates posts based on the user’s previous behavior in the app: what they’ve liked, commented on, saved, viewed, and searched for.
+This area of the Explore feed is where the Instagram algorithm curates posts based on the user’s previous behavior in the app: what they’ve liked, commented on, saved, viewed, and searched for.
 Instagram uses this information to display the type of content it believes each user will enjoy.

 How does the Instagram Explore page algorithm actually work?

 As users interact with Instagram content, the algorithm learns what appeals to them and what they skip.
-It aims to ensure the Explore page contains more of what the user would be likely to interact with from accounts they don’t already follow.
+It aims to ensure the Explore page contains more of what the user would be likely to interact with, such as content from Instagram influencers and celebrities, from accounts they don’t already follow.

-However, another important “requirement” for getting your content on the Explore page is high engagement.
-A lot of the time, it’s not enough that your brand’s content is similar to what users want to see; it also has to be engaging.
+However, another important “requirement” for getting your content on the Explore page in addition to the Instagram algorithm is high engagement.
+A lot of the time, it’s not enough that your brand’s content is similar to what users want to see; it also has to be engaging to earn Instagram growth.